Warning: this might be the best crusty french bread recipe you’ve ever tried.

 Are you sure I don’t have to knead this bread?

 -Yes!
 This is truly a no-knead bread.
-It’s meant to be denser, therefore the less you handle it, the better.
+It’s meant to be more dense, therefore the less you handle it, the better.

 How long will dutch oven bread last?